 What is personal data protection act in Singapore?

-In accordance with the Singapore Personal Data Protection Act 2012 (“PDPA”), all organisations in Singapore that fail to comply with PDPA may be fined up to S$1 million.
-The penalty is expected to increase further to 10% of the orgnaisation’s revenue when the Personal Data Protection (Amendment) Bill 2020 is adopted.
-Specifically, in accordance with the PDPA, all organisations must meet the following nine obligations:
+In accordance with the Singapore Personal Data Protection (Amendment) Bill, organisations can be fined up to S$1 million or 10% of their annual Singapore’s revenue for not complying with the PDPA.
+Specifically, in accordance with the PDPA, all organisations must adhere to the Do-Not-Call Provisions and meet the following nine obligations:

 |Access & Correction||Accuracy||Protection|